Register 29 Seats Remaining

-Panelists discuss Princeton institutions, which have researched their histories of involvement with slavery, discrimination or institutionalized racism and developed strategic responses.
+Panelists discuss Princeton institutions, which have researched their historic involvement with slavery, discrimination or institutional racism and developed strategic responses.
+In person and Zoom.

 Panelists: